Answers to common questions about eCredit:

 - My after-school extra curricular activities (sports, job, sibling duties, etc.) will not interfere with attending after-school eCredit or completing lesson activities

-- I am ready to learn the content in eCredit
+- I am ready to learn the content by doing focused extensive reading.

 - I know how to follow directions from an online instructor, OR I am willing to ask questions and learn to do this.